 You have to make sure the mite count is way down.
 Additionally, the pantry has to be adequately stocked for the bees to make it through the winter.

 Although you will need to keep an eye on the colony and check on them from time to time, you want to minimize the number of times you need to open the hive.
+A thermal camera may aid you in this task of looking after the colony without opening the hive too much.

 Stores can be checked by weighing the box.
 The size of the colony will determine how much honey they need.